 We are using the Spectrum Spelling book for grade 6 along with the Spelling Bee Words.
 If you want to check alternatives for middle school check out our spelling curriculum for homeschool post where there are plenty to choose from.
 We used Spectrum books a lot in previous years, and for the low cost, we think they are great.

 This year we are trying something new, we have just ordered WriteShop.
 We haven’t got it yet, it will be here next week.
 So once we have time to use it, I will update this and include a link to the review.
 Update – Wow we absolutely love it, Freddie has gone from the Worlds most reluctant writer to now actually wanting to write, all in the space of 2 weeks!
 Check out our Writeshop review here, but it is FANTASTIC.

 6th Grade Homeschool Science Curriculum

 We especially love Curiosity Stream and Generation Genius videos.
-Science kits are something else we use regularly to make it a bit more fun. ** UPDATE 2 weeks later, we have purchased Real Science Odyssey, our casual make-it-up as we go along didn’t work!
-Check out our Generation Genius detailed review too.
+Homeschool science kits are something else we use regularly to make it a bit more fun. ** UPDATE 2 weeks later, we have purchased Real Science Odyssey, our casual make-it-up as we go along didn’t work!

 Our backup plan for this is REAL science odyssey from Pandia Press.
 I like to have a backup plan just in case it doesn’t work for us and we need more direction.